-While living in Birmingham, Alabama, I had my first and eye-opening taste of fried chicken with white barbecue sauce.
+While living in Birmingham, Alabama, I had my first and eye-opening taste of cornmeal-crusted fried chicken with white barbecue sauce.
 To see a barbecue sauce that’s on the opposite end of the color spectrum from the typical red varieties is intriguing.
 Its tart, peppery creaminess is simply wonderful.
 Common throughout North Alabama, the tangy pale sauce is at its best on chicken, whether fried or grilled.–Rebecca Lang

-Cornmeal-Crusted Fried Chicken with White Barbecue Sauce Recipe
+Cornmeal-Crusted Fried Chicken with White Barbecue Sauce

-- For the white barbecue sauce
+For the white barbecue sauce

-- For the fried chicken
+For the cornmeal-crusted fried chicken